Morning, Thursday, 15th November 2018

 THIS EVENT IS CPD CERTIFIED

-Discussion will focus on how the new guidance on the NAP might impact major stakeholders and interest groups - including those in agriculture, natural habitats and conservation, policymaking and industry - as well as emerging challenges and areas of responsibility.
+Discussion will focus on commitments within the NAP to address threats such as flood risk, public and environmental health, and the built environment - and how new guidance might impact major stakeholders and interest groups - including those in agriculture, natural habitats and conservation, policymaking and industry - as well as emerging challenges and areas of responsibility.

-Further sessions will bring out latest thinking on priorities for enabling resilience across major sectors, looking at the roles of businesses and their advisors, local government, environmental interests, and finance and infrastructure groups in enhancing adaptation preparedness - as well as ways to improve collaboration between stakeholders and policymakers, and the policy guidance provided for meeting the objectives of the 25 Year Environment Plan.
+Further sessions will discuss priorities for stakeholder collaboration and implementing adaptation resilience and preparedness across major sectors, considering the perspectives of businesses and their advisors, local government, environmental interests, and finance and infrastructure groups - as well as ways to improve cooperation between stakeholders and policymakers - and the policy guidance provided for meeting the objectives of the 25 Year Environment Plan.